rreid13/Corkboard-Project/README.md

 - do the readme properly
 - link weather api
 - move api keys
+- tide card

 to do (later)
-- finish sketching tide/weather card
+- finish sketching tide card
+- draw all large weather icons
+- matching skies for all weather icons
-- add hover animations to sun and waves
+- add hover animations to waves (and maybe matching colours for weather)
-- make sun change depending on todays average weater (sun, cloud, thunder etc)
+- make sun change depending on current condition
 - add animation to todays plan
 - create more sticky notes
 - fugure out how to randomise national holidays/quotes/fun facts

-- maybe rearange everything to be bigger
+error handling
+- only 7 reminders at a time
+- cannot delete reminder in edit mode
+- cannot enter multiple edit modes at once
+- limit interactivity in edit mode

 features to add
 - editing!!!